sudarshan-krishnan/Arduino_Facial_Recognition/README.md

 ### Acknowledgements
 This project was developed as part of the Dean's Ambassador Program, aimed at inspiring innovation and technology adoption in high schools.

----

 Feel free to contribute or suggest improvements to this project.
 Let's make our world more energy-efficient and tech-savvy!

+---

+And further htanks to our two friends Abhisar Anand for helping us with the OpenCV integration to our project and Prakhar Verma for implementing the Arduino code and functionalities.